tdore92/project-4-client/README.md

 <h2>Overview</h2>

 <p>My final GA project was a solo venture, developed with a Python Django back-end and React front-end.
-I decided on Dinosaur Petshop - an online pet store where you could browse for and ‘buy’ different species of dinosaur, as well as related food and toys.</p>
+I decided on Dinosaur PetShop - an online pet store where you could browse for and ‘buy’ different species of dinosaur, as well as related food and toys.</p>

 <a href="">Visit Dinosaur Petshop here.</a>